-National or regional methodologies for assessing occurrences of the HCV 3 interpretations: BestAvailableInformationforassessingoccurrencesof these interpretations: BAI SLIMF For guidance on assessing HCV 3, consider: FSC (20XXa) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.3, Identification of HCV 3).
+National or regional methodologies for assessing occurrences of the HCV 3 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF Remnants of native lowland rainforest.
+For lowland forest remnants' potential to serve as refugia, consider Langenberger et al (2006).
+For guidance in identifying and assessing these and other examples of HCV 3 that may exist in the management unit, consider: FSC (2020a) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.3, Identification of HCV 3).

-National or regional strategies for maintaining and/or enhancing the HCV 3 interpretations: BestAvailableInformationformanagementstrategiesfortheseinterpretations: BAI >SLIMF BAI SLIMF For all HCV 3: Strategies that fully maintain the extent and integrity of rare or threatened ecosystems , habitats , or refugia .
-For all HCV 3: Where enhancement is identified as the objective , measures to restore and/or develop rare or threatened ecosystems , habitats , or refugia are in place.
-For all HCV 3: Establishment of buffer areas in the proximity of the habitat/ecosystem or refugia being protected, where no extractive activities are undertaken.
-Logging roads must respect the same buffer.
-For all HCV 3: The creation of logging road does not promote uncontrolled access to the habitat/ecosystem and or refugia.
+National or regional strategies for maintaining and/or enhancing the HCV 3 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 3: Strategies that fully maintain the extent and integrity of rare or threatened ecosystems, habitats, or refugia.
+For all HCV 3: Where enhancement is identified as the objective , measures to restore and/or develop rare or threatened ecosystems, habitats, or refugia are in place.
+For Biosphere Reserves: Strategies developed in cooperation with inhabitants of the Reserves.